tarique312/js-hindi/README.md

 # js-hindi
-A code repo for javascrdipt
+A code repo for javascript